PCC: Paraphrasing with Bottom-k Sampling and Cyclic Learning for Curriculum Data Augmentation: Results and Analysis

 \subsection{Analysis on Bottom-k Sampling}

 Table \ref{bottom-kautomatic} presents the automatic results for bottom-k sampling on \textsc{PersonaChat}.
 Here, bottom-k sampling attains the best on Distinct scores with lower grams ($N\in\{1,2,3\}$), indicating its lexical richness.
-It also attains the best on Distinct scores with higher grams ($N\in\{4,5\}$), indicating its grammatical richness.
+It also attains the best on Distinct scores with higher grams ($N\in\{4,5,6\}$), indicating its grammatical richness.
 This helps to generate super-hard instances.
 Note that the setting of bottom-k sampling employed in PCC with $k=2$ and $\mathcal{N}=1$ already gives the best overall diversity against previous sampling methods.
 Further increasing the value of $k$ and $\mathcal{N}$ leads to higher diversity.
-Since bottom-k is a novel contribution, we employ human annotators to validate that it generates meaningful and hard paraphrases.
-We leave the results in Appendix E.